 Let us chat strategy for a moment.
-Wikipedia says strategy “is a high level plan to achieve one or more goals under conditions of uncertainty.”
+Wikipedia says it “is a high-level plan to achieve one or more goals under conditions of uncertainty.”

 Many that provide trading strategies have it wrong.
-What they are actually providing is a way to trade, or a method, or a system.
-The way that I trade is contained within my ‘algorithm to trade by’ page and this is something I tinker with all the time.
-(I call it an algorithm so that I keep in mind that I’m up against algo-trading which is unemotional, timely and precise).
+What they are providing is a way to trade, or a method, or a system.
+My ‘day trading’ page shows how I trade, and this is something I tinker with all the time.
+(I call it an algorithm so that I keep in mind that I’m up against algorithm-trading which is unemotional, timely and precise).

 What I don’t tinker with, however, is my strategy; well, at least not without a great deal of consideration.
-A strategy is to be clear:
+The policy is to be clear:

 (traders interpret a swing and a scalp differently, see ‘algorithms to trade by’ in the paragraph clarification)

-I may use a multiple swing strategy for very long-term value investing such as with Nick’s top FTSE 350 shares; a swing only strategy is perfect for intermediate traders or experts not intraday or unable to watch the trade; swing/scalp (my passion) is the full-time experts choice; and scalp only is, well, a difficult strategy because of the often poor reward/risk ratio.
+I use a multiple swing strategy for very long-term value investing such as with Nick’s top FTSE 350 shares.
+A swing only strategy is perfect for intermediate traders.
+To scalp alone is, well, a problematic strategy because of the often poor reward/risk ratio.

 Each strategy requires little understanding, just rationality in comparing two outcomes (price up, price down), exercising the better option and holding for the desired target.
 I get out at break even if my algorithm tells me to.
 It’s about control of the downside and then about the maximisation of the upside.

-The first sketch below was used by Steve Jobs at one of his presentations to show how he took (many) minimal downsides before he eventually got the big upside.
+The first sketch below was used by Steve Jobs at one of his presentations to show how he took (many) minimal downsides before he eventually got the significant upside.

-Finally, a sketch of a day traders result for the day.
-A single blue horizontal line up or down represents a scalp win or loss; two horizontal lines is a swing.
+Finally, a sketch of a traders results for the day.
+A single blue horizontal line up or down represents a scalp win or loss; two lines is a swing.
 The bar with three horizontal bars up was a swing that was entered early and provided the extra profit.
 We should never see more than two bars at any one time to the downside.
-Each swing and scalp, therefore each horizontal blue bar, is the same in value whether the scalp was 10 pips or 30 pips.
-Each horizontal line represents the traders risk.
+Each swing and scalp, therefore each horizontal blue bar, is the same in value whether the scalp was ten pips or 30 pips.
+Each horizontal line represents the trader’s risk.
 A traders risk (each horizontal line) might be £60, or £600, or £6,000 – or any figure in between – depending on the traders account.
 But it has to be consistent.